-Auditor Discussion A review of Henrico County Sheriff's Office, Policy 4D-22-8, PREA Standards and Procedures, effective date July 2019, prohibits the confinement of juveniles under the age of 18.
+115.14 Youthful inmates Auditor Overall Determination: Meets Standard Auditor Discussion A review of Henrico County Sheriff's Office, Policy 4D-22-8, PREA Standards and Procedures, effective date July 2019, prohibits the confinement of juveniles under the age of 18.
 Per this policy, Henrico County Jail System is certified by the Virginia Department of Corrections to house adult females, adult males, and juveniles who have been certified as adults.
 The Sheriff has entered into an agreement with a regional jail authority to house all juvenile offenders certified as adults, juveniles under the age of 18.
+This standard is Non-Applicable per policy and administrative staff the facility does not house youthful inmates.